Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 **Next slide**

-### Functionality
+### Atlas - functionality
 The primary function of Atlas was to calculate daily profit and loss for the funds Abbey managed.
-At also compared this data to various third parties to ensure their systems were up to scratch.
+It also compared this data to various third parties to ensure their systems were up to scratch.
 If it found any discrepancies it would flag this for a user to follow up with.